 Numerous traces of Verona’s long history are to be found in the old part of its city centre.
 The centre and neighbouring areas can be easily visited on foot.

 Piazza Bra is dominated by the impressive Roman Arena, built in 1 BC, and one of the most important well preserved Roman amphitheatres.
+Nowadays, this extraordinary amphitheatre hosts the Opera Festival and here, every year, famous singers and orchestra conductors appear on the stage and podium, ensuring audiences an unforgettable experience.

 To the south-east of the square, near the garden, there is the neoclassical Palazzo Barbieri, currently the headquarters of the Municipality, and built in the 17th century for military use.
 To the south of the square, there is the recently restored Palazzo della Gran Guardia, which now hosts important events and exhibitions.